sahilrathod5236/Taskify-Application/README.md

 Description:

 Taskify is a SaaS Application.
-It is a visual tool that empowers a team of professionals to manage any type of project, workflow, or task tracking.Just sign up, create a board, and you’re off!
+It is a visual tool that empowers a team of professionals to manage any type of project, workflow, or task tracking.

+Just sign up, create a board, and you’re off!

 Key Features:
 - Authentication using Clerk